S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Preliminaries

 Unlike traditional reinforcement learning, in offline RL, the goal is not to learn an optimal policy for the MDP, but rather to learn an optimal policy given the dataset.
 A behaviour policy $\mu$ is used to collect a static dataset $\mathcal{D}$ which is then used to train a target policy $\pi$.
 The policy improvement can now be stated as

 where $\mathcal{D}$ is the static dataset.
 Since the nature of the behaviour policy $\mu$ is unknown, and can be composed of one (or more) sub-optimal policies, the RL task becomes challenging.
 Since offline RL algorithms tend to generalize poorly to OOD data, the nature of $\mu$ and the optimality of $\mu$ is important.
 As shown \citet{d4rl}, typical offline RL methods perform poorly when a mixture of suboptimal policies or an untrained random policy is used to collect the dataset $\mathcal{D}$.

-Recently proposed algorithms such as Behaviour Regularized Actor Critic (BRAC) \cite{brac, bear} propose to regularize the policy improvement step by minimizing the divergence between the target policy $\pi$ and the behaviour policy $\mu$.
-BRAC uses behaviour cloning on the dataset to find a parameterized policy $\mu$.
-But since the dataset is a finite collection of samples, the amortized policy found by performing behaviour also does not generalize to OOD data.
+In deep reinforcement learning, both the policy and the value functions are parameterized using neural networks and trained using gradient descent.